dvorka/stop-motion-movie-maker/ANALYSIS.md

    * Tool to have CLI `smmm -arg1 ... -argN` and GUI `smmm` mode.
    * CLI:
       * Tool gets parameters OR YAML configuration file i.e. project created in GUI `smmm --project MyMovie.smmm`
+      * Target `AVI` and `GIF` formats first.
+      * Test it on existing Miky movies.
+      * Create SMMM YouTube channel and link it from project homepage.
    * GUI:
       * Tool basically creates YAML project and then calls CLI to build video clip.
       * Consider use of Glade and [GtkBuilder](https://developer.gnome.org/gtk3/stable/GtkBuilder.html)